housepower/clickhouse_sinker/docs/configuration/config.md

     // shardingKey is the column name to which sharding against "shardingKey": "",
-    // shardingStripe take effect iff the sharding key is numerical "shardingStripe": 0,
+    // shardingStripe take effect if the sharding key is numerical "shardingStripe": 0,

     // interval of flushing the batch.
 Default to 5, max to 600.